Trump offers China 'any help' needed as coronavirus toll hits 81

-SHANGHAI (Reuters) - U.S. President Donald Trump offered China “any help that is necessary” on Monday to control a coronavirus outbreak in the central city of Wuhan that has killed 81 people, and left tens of millions stranded on the biggest holiday of the year.
+SHANGHAI (Reuters) - U.S. President Donald Trump offered China “any help that is necessary” on Monday to control a coronavirus outbreak in the central city of Wuhan that has killed 81 people and left tens of millions stranded during the biggest holiday of the year.

-Chinese Premier Li Keqiang will “inspect and direct” efforts to control the outbreak and promised reinforcements, as provincial authorities faced accusations from the public of a failure to respond in time.
+Chinese Premier Li Keqiang will “inspect and direct” efforts to control the outbreak and promised reinforcements, state media said, as provincial authorities faced accusations from the public of a failure to respond in time.

 “We are in very close communication with China concerning the virus,” Trump, who waged a bruising 18 month trade war with Beijing, said in a tweet.